Installation, Storage and Compute with Windows Server 2016 - 20740 Course Outline

 This module provides an overview of Hyper-V and virtualization.
 It explains how to install Hyper-V, and how to configure storage and networking on Hyper-V host servers.
 Additionally, it explains how to configure and manage Hyper-V virtual machines.

 Overview of Hyper-V

 Configuring Hyper-V virtual machines

-Managing Hyper-V virtual machines
+Managing virtual machines

 Lab : Installing and configuring Hyper-V

-Installing the Hyper-V server role
+Verify installation of the Hyper-V server role

-Configuring Hyper-V settings
+Configuring Hyper-V networks

-Creating and configuring a virtual machine
+Creating and configuring virtual machines